The great aim of education is not knowledge but action. – Herbert Spencer

 Our program accepts three new residents per year; two of the trainees will follow a 6-year track, while the third will incorporate a dedicated year of research following the third clinical year, resulting in a 7-year track.
 This research year can be conducted in one of the basic science labs within Plastic Surgery or across multiple disciplines across campus.
 Past residents’ accomplishments include first place papers at the AMA, Aesthetic Society, as well as other national meetings.

 Throughout the training program, we encourage resident participation in organized medicine locally and nationally.
 Presentations at meetings are frequent and encouraged.
 Beyond this, we are committed to participation in global health.
 Our weekly Grand Rounds webcasts to our sister residency program in Nicaragua as well as colleagues in Thailand and Mongolia.
-During their final year, residents have the opportunity to travel with faculty to Nicaragua and train alongside their counterpart.
+During their final year, residents have the opportunity to travel with faculty to Nicaragua or our other approved Global Health sites.

 We are confident that our graduates are among the best in the nation, something their accomplishments during residency and successes professionally afterwards clearly demonstrate.
 We welcome you to Madison to meet our Plastic Surgery family and experience this for yourself!